 Defence of Bonhoeffer.
 Bonhoeffer for the most part agreed with Karl Barth’s reasoning for rejecting Aquinas-influenced Catholic natural law ethics.
 Since human reason is corrupted by original sin, its ability to know the primary precepts of natural law cannot be relied on.

 “we regard reason as having been entirely involved in the Fall, while according to Catholic dogmatics reason still retained a certain essential integrity” – Bonhoeffer.

-Barth also argued that “the finite has no capacity for the infinite”; our finite minds cannot grasp God’s infinite being.
-Whatever humans discover through reason is therefore not divine so to think it is must then amount to idolatry – the worship of earthly things.
-Barth argued idolatry can lead to worship of nations and then even to movements like the Nazis.
-It follows for Barth that after the corruption of the fall, human reason cannot reach God or figure out right and wrong by itself.
-Only faith in God’s revelation in the bible is valid.
+Barth’s argument is that is therefore dangerous to rely on human reason to know anything of God, including God’s morality.
+He said “the finite has no capacity for the infinite”, meaning our finite minds cannot grasp God’s infinite being.
+Whatever humans discover through reason is not divine, so to think it is divine is idolatry – putting earthly things on the level of God.
+Idolatry can lead to worship of nations and even to movements like the Nazis.
+After the corruption of the fall, human reason cannot reach God or God’s morality.
+Only faith in God’s revelation in the bible works.

 Bonhoeffer vs Nietzsche: the void & the death of God

 Nietzsche was a secular critic of Christianity, claiming that it had a toxic influence on humanity so we should try to get past it.
 Bonhoeffer was influenced by Nietzsche’s critique of Christianity, but obviously disagreed with Nietzsche that we should try to get past religion.
 In many ways Bonhoeffer agreed with Nietzsche that Christianity had become a negative force, but Bonhoeffer hoped to reform Christianity to make it relevant to modern secular society and be a force for good.